strayr/voron-afterburner-ender3/README.md

-# Afterburner Carriage for Ender 3 v2
+# Afterburner Carriage and Toolheads for Ender 3 v2

 <img src="DOCS/IMAGES/cad_render.jpg" alt="Cad Model of carriage" />

-This is my effort to get an afterburner on my ender 3 v2, some of the other models modify the casing of the clockwork and i'd much rather have the full modularity the afterburner provides, so i can slot in different extruders and toolheads or even a dual/triple bowden adapter from the switchwire multi extrusion effort.
+This is my effort to get an afterburner/stealthburner on my ender 3 v2, and reuse the creality hotend.
+Some of the other models modify the casing of the clockwork and i'd much rather have the full modularity the afterburner provides, so i can slot in different extruders and toolheads or even a dual/triple bowden adapter from the switchwire multi extrusion effort.
 This isn't really intended as an endpoint but a step between and Ender3 and building a Voron.
 ## User story

 This was built as a way to try out afterburner before going all in on a Voron.
 Vorons have a pit of a reputation for being ABS machines, and as most models are designed to be enclosed they are **very** good at printing abs.
 The default 4020 fan afterburner is allegedly a bit feeble for printing ABS fast.